-Research Interests: I'm interested in the interaction of pathogen and host, especially how it changes immunological factors that contribute to inflammatory diseases.
+Research Interests: I'm interested in the interaction of pathogen and host, especially how it changes immunological factors that contribute to inflammatory

-How does the PSP support your career development?
 The Pediatrician-Scientist Program provides a unique opportunity to continue in-depth post-doctoral level research during residency.
 It provides protected blocks dedicated to writing case reports and grants and performing basic lab research.
 It also affords financial support and proactive mentorship, promoting experiential training in navigating the competitive landscape of starting a research career as a pediatrician-scientist.